 To the reader: This is an excerpt from a book that I am writing.
-This book is designed to help ex-Christians transition from a life of faith to a life of enlightenment.
+This book is designed to help ex-Christians transition from a life of faith to a happy, meaningful life that is free from superstition and mysticism.
 I hope this article provides information that is helpful to you.
-Please send any comments, questions or feedback to email@example.com.
+Please send any comments, questions or feedback to firstname.lastname@example.org.

 Thanks!
 Robert Collins

 Guilt evolved in humans because healthy guilt is a good thing.
 Healthy guilt provides reasons, motivations and guidance for us to become better people.
 Unfortunately, Christianity may distort and misuse guilt to feed itself, like it does to so many other good human emotions.
 Christian guilt is so powerful because Christianity uses your good qualities against you.

 Many forms of Christianity thrive on guilt.
 If you don’t feel guilty enough for their purposes, many Christian leaders manufacture guilt for you (Romans 7:7-9).
 Anyone who has taken a college Marketing course will instantly recognize what’s going on here.
 It’s called, “Creating demand for your own product”.
 Christian leaders have had 2,000 years to perfect their skills at creating soul-crushing guilt, and many of them are experts at using this finely tuned system.

 If guilt was a big part of your former beliefs, it is probably not going to go away just because you rejected those beliefs, even if your decision is supported by mountains of facts and logic, because many types of Christian guilt are neither factual nor logical.
 Guilt worms its way deeply into your subconscious mind, and becomes a habit, maybe even an addiction.